ilia-fischer/dataex-api/README.md

 app to listen on a specific port.

 To run install nodejs and MongoDB dependencies.
 The API expects fintech database to be pre-created.
 MongoDB Server is expected locally.
 See the connection string in the db file.

+Uses Google Cloud Platform Natural Language API : https://cloud.google.com/nodejs/docs/reference/language/1.1.x/

 The following node npm dependencies need to be installed from the project directory:

 npm install